Rank 4 stable vector bundles on hyperk\"ahler fourfolds of Kummer type: Introduction

 is the \emph{discriminant} of $\cF$.
 Variation of stability for modular sheaves behaves as if the base were a surface, see~\cite{ogfascimod}, and slope (semi)stability of a modular sheaf on a Lagrangian fibration is related to slope (semi)stability of its restriction to a general Lagrangian fiber, provided the polarization is close to the pull-back of an ample class on the base.
 In~\cite{ogfascimod,og-rigidi-su-k3n} we constructed stable modular vector bundles on $S^{[n]}$, where $S$ is a $K3$ surface, by associating to a vector bundle $\cE$ on $S$ a vector bundle $\cE[n]^{\pm}$ on $S^{[n]}$.
-The following two key facts hold: \begin{enumerate} \item if $\cE$ is spherical then $\cE[n]^{\pm}$ is modular by the Bridgeland-King-Reid derived version of the McKay correspondence, and \item if $S$ is elliptic and hence $S^{[n]}$ has a Lagrangian fibration, then the restriction of $\cE[n]^{\pm}$ to a general Lagrangian fiber is slope stable. \end{enumerate} Since $K_n(A)$ (the generalized Kummer of dimension $2n$ associated to an abelian surface $A$, see Subsection~\ref{subsec:genkumm}) is a subvariety of $A^{[n+1]}$, one could start with a vector bundle $\cE$ on $A$ and restrict $\cE[n+1]^{\pm}$ to $K_n(A)$.
-We do not know whether such a restriction is modular for suitable choices of $\cE$.
-What is clear is that the analogue of Item 2 above does not hold.
-More precisely, if $A\to E$ is an elliptic fibration and hence we have a Lagrangian fibration $\pi\colon K_n(A)\to|\cO_E((n+1)(0_E))|$, then the restriction of $\cE[n+1]^{\pm}$ to the Lagrangian fibers is slope semistable but not slope stable.
+The following two key facts hold: \begin{enumerate} \item If $\cE$ is spherical, then $\cE[n]^{\pm}$ is modular by the Bridgeland--King--Reid derived version of the McKay correspondence. \item If $S$ is elliptic and hence $S^{[n]}$ has a Lagrangian fibration, then the restriction of $\cE[n]^{\pm}$ to a general Lagrangian fiber is slope stable. \end{enumerate} In the present paper, we proceed as follows.
+Let $f\colon B\to A$ be an isogeny of abelian surfaces, and let $\rho\colon K_n(B)\dra K_n(A)$ be the map between generalized Kummers which associates to $[Z]\in K_n(B)$ the point $[f(Z)]\in K_n(A)$ (as soon as $\deg f\ge 2$ and $n\ge 2$, the map $\rho$ is not regular).
+Let $\wt{\rho}\colon X\to K_n(A)$ be a resolution of indeterminacies of $\rho$.
+If $\cL$ is a line bundle on $X$, let $\cE(\cL):=\wt{\rho}_{*}(\cL)$.
+Then $\cE(\cL)$ is a torsion-free sheaf on $K_n(A)$ of rank $(\deg f)^n$.
+Section~\ref{sec:conteduca} is devoted to the study of $\cE(\cL)$ for $n=2$ and $\deg f=2$.
+We determine exactly under which hypotheses the rank $4$ sheaf $\cE(\cL)$ is modular.
+In particular, we show that if $\cL$ is the pull-back of a line bundle on $K_2(B)$, then $\cE(\cL)$ is locally free and $\Delta(\cE(\cL))=c_2(K_2(A))$; in particular, it is modular.
+These are the vector bundles which are studied in the remainder of this paper.